pageboard/pagecut/README.md

-- id.to(store?) returns a block fragment of the editor root content, and optionally populates store with the blocks (by id) that have been referenced.
+- id.to(store?) returns a block fragment of the editor root content, and optionally populates store with the blocks (by id) that have been referenced. id.to also calls elements's to() function if present, and do not add blocks to the root.children list when they have a true `orphan` property.

 - id.from(block or html, store, resolver?) renders the block, searches *all* descendents with a `block-id` attribute in the store, and if it doesn't find